omnitest-app/demo/README.md

 It is a desktop app that works on individual users' machines, using locally available git repositories.

-### Requirements
-- a local git repository
-- ability to manage changes, e.g. by using Github Desktop
-- a project built using supported languages and frameworks (JSX/TSX, VueJS, Flutter)

 ### Motivation

 1. **User value**: A testing plan that is a synthesis of features, test cases and implementation focuses all efforts naturally towards user value.